 The objective of the Medical Billing and Coding program is to prepare students for entry-level employment in medical billing and coding positions in physicians' offices, hospitals, insurance companies and other healthcare facilities.
-Instruction occurs at our residential campus in a combination of lecture and lab settings and through our online campus in a distance learning setting.
+Instruction occurs at our residential campus in a combination of lecture and lab settings.
+Instruction is also offered in a distance learning setting.
 Out-of-class work is required.